Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

-Nate recently completed work on the [Rhtslib](http://bioconductor.org/packages/3.1/bioc/html/Rhtslib.html) package which wraps the [HTSlib](http://www.htslib.org/) C library from Samtools.
-The plan is for `Rhtslib` to eventually replace the Samtools code inside `Rsamtools`.
-`Rhtslib` contains a clean branch of htslib directly from Samtools, including all unit tests.
-This approach simplifies the update process when new versions or bug fixes become available from Samtools.
-The clean API also promises to make outsourcing to the package more straightforward for both `Rsamtools` and other packages wanting access to the native routines.
+Nate recently completed work on the [Rhtslib](http://bioconductor.org/packages/3.1/bioc/html/Rhtslib.html) package which wraps the [htslib](http://www.htslib.org/) C library from Samtools.
+The plan is for `Rhtslib` to replace the Samtools code inside `Rsamtools`.  `Rhtslib` contains a clean branch of htslib directly from Samtools, including all unit tests.
+This approach simplifies maintenance when new versions or bug fixes become available.
+The clean API also promises to make outsourcing to the package more straightforward for both `Rsamtools` and others wanting access to the native routines.

-The development approach to htslib was 'linux-centric' and getting the library to build across platforms (specifically Windows) was challenge.
+htslib was developed with a 'linux-centric' approach and getting the library to build across platforms (specifically Windows) was challenge.
 To address this, Nate chose to use [Gnulib](https://www.gnu.org/software/gnulib/), the GNU portability library.
 Briefly, Gnulib is a collection of modules that package